Repo! The Genetic Opera: Plot

 Nathan refuses to repossess Mag's eyes, citing her close friendship with Marni ("Night Surgeon").
 Infuriated, Rotti vows to have Nathan taken out.
 Mag visits Shilo, reveals that she is her godmother and that Nathan had told her Shilo died alongside Marni, and cautions Shilo not to make the same mistakes she did ("Chase The Morning").
 Nathan arrives and ousts Mag after she scolds him for lying to her and incarcerating Shilo ("Everyone's a Composer").
 Shilo begs him to let Mag hide from the Repo Man in their house, but Nathan refuses, leading Shilo to snap and finally condemn her father for his overbearing treatment of her and inability to move on from Marni's death ("Seventeen").
 Meanwhile, Rotti writes his will, ready to make Shilo his sole beneficiary ("Gold").

-Rotti invites Shilo to the Opera.
+Rotti invites Shilo to the Opera, where he swears to cure her blood disease if she helps him nab the Repo Man, not revealing that it's her father.
 Nathan heads out to find her, pursued by GeneCops, whom he quickly dispatches ("At the Opera Tonight").
 Amber makes her stage debut, but her performance is ruined when her transplanted face falls off.
 Mag completes her final performance, but deviates from the song's grand finale, denouncing the Largo family and gouging out her eyes in an act of defiance ("Chromaggia").
 Rotti cuts the cords suspending Mag, impaling her on a fence, but assures the panicking audience that Mag's death was staged as part of the show.

-Shilo is approached by a Repo Man and attacks him with a shovel, revealing him as Nathan, much to her horror ("Let the Monster Rise").
+Shilo is used as a trap for the Repo Man.
+When he approaches a fake Mag tied to a chair, Shilo attacks him with a shovel, revealing him as Nathan, much to her horror ("Let the Monster Rise").
 Onstage, Rotti reveals that Nathan has been poisoning Shilo's "medicine" in an attempt to keep her safe from the outside world after being unable to cope with the loss of Marni.
 As his health rapidly declines, Rotti offers Shilo GeneCo if she kills her father.
 When she refuses, Rotti uses the last of his strength to fatally shoot Nathan, and dies after disowning his children.
 After a tearful farewell to her father ("I Didn't Know I'd Love You So Much"), Shilo decides that Nathan's actions do not dictate her future ("Genetic Emancipation").

 Shilo flees, leaving GeneCo with no legal heir.
-Amber inherits the company instead and auctions her fallen face to charity, which Pavi wins after Luigi kills the top three bidders.
+Amber inherits the company instead and auctions off her fallen face for charity, which Pavi wins after Luigi kills the top three bidders.